MinhDucBui/German-Dialect-Bias/README.md

   Runs the model inference to generate predictions.

 - **scripts/eval_implicit.py**
-  Evaluates the model predictions for implicit bias.
+  Evaluates the model predictions for association task.

 - **scripts/extract_decision.py**
   Extracts decision outputs from the model.

-- **scripts/eval_implicit.py**
+- **scripts/eval_decision.py**
-  Evaluates the model for decision bias.
+  Evaluates the model for decision task.

 - See plots/ to generate final plots